Kelekeys1234/onboarding_service/README.md

    ```

 2. **Configure Application Properties:**
-   Update `application.properties` or `application.yml` with your database, Keycloak, and other configurations.
+   Update `application.properties` or `application.yml` with your database, and other configurations.

 3. **Build the Project:**
    ```sh